mdepa91/cm3588-fancontrol/README.md

 If after starting the service, the fan emits coild whine and doesn't spin up, you need to increase the minium speed.
-Either change it in the script directly and restart the service, or stop the service and echo the values (multipiled with 1000, value must be betwen 1 and 100000) to sysfs:
+Either change it in the script directly and restart the service, or stop the service and echo the values (multipiled with 1000, value must be betwen 1 and 25000) to sysfs:

 ```
-# set speed to 50 of 100:
+# set speed to 1000 of 25000:
-echo 50000 | sudo tee /sys/class/pwm/pwmchip0/pwm0/duty_cycle
+echo 1000 | sudo tee /sys/class/pwm/pwmchip3/pwm0/duty_cycle
 ```
+then to calculate percentage divide value by 250

 My Noctua fan needed only 30, while the fan that was delivered with the metal case needed between 42 and 46 to reliably spin up.